rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/10_lecture.md

 	- Now close the Intruder Popup window & click "ok" btn

 ### 2. Sequencer
-- v imp tool in WAPT cuz without session management , test cases , etc. , we can't do Penetration testing, <br>
+- v imp tool in WAPT - cuz without session management , test cases , etc. , we can't do Penetration testing, <br>
-	that's why Sequencer important to do testing of session management or session cookies ✔️
+	that's why "Sequencer" important to do testing of session management or session cookies ✔️
 - used for analyzing/checking the quality of randomness in an application's session tokens
 - randomness - means session tokens always keep changing & <br>
-	Q : why session tokens keep changing ? <br>
+	Q : why session tokens keep changing ✔️<br>
-	Ans : cuz let's say a person know about ur one token then he/she could see via changing it <br>
+	Ans : cuz let's say a person know about ur one token - then that person could see via changing it <br>
-	in order to know whether that modified session token is valid or not ✔️
+	in order to know whether that modified session token is valid or not
-- Eg of the session token : let's say ur session token is xxxsomething.. & at the end there is a `3` , <br>
+    <br>- Eg of the session token : let's say ur session token is xxxsomething.. & at the end there is a `3` , <br>
 	so he/she change that `3` into `4` to know whether that modified token is valid or not ✔️
-- Eg : OTPs which came to ur phone are also random , so that nobody can intercept & modify it <br>
+    <br>- Eg : OTPs which came to ur phone are also random , so that nobody can intercept & modify it <br>
 	that's why OTP doesn't come like `1234` , it always comes in randomness ✔️
 - To check the quality of this randomness - we have `sequencer` ✔️
-- use case of sequencer (where it's use to check randomness) ✔️
+- usecase of sequencer (where it's use to check randomness) ✔️
 	1) session tokens
 	2) Anti-CSRF (Cross Site Request Forgery) tokens
 	3) password reset tokens (sent with password resets that is theory uniquely tie users with their password reset requests)